Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-timeline.md

 with the sixth parachain slot auction to officially begin on 1st September 2021.
 Five more slot auctions will occur over five weeks with a pause for evaluation of overall network performance before a third batch of five auctions begins in a similar schedule.

-The path of AXIALunar deployment will pave the way to AXIASolar's parachains as the technology becomes proven.
+The path of AXIALunar deployment will pave the way to AXIACoin's parachains as the technology becomes proven.